vibe13/aerogear-push-quickstarts/server/contacts-mobile-picketlink-secured/README.md

 Author: Joshua Wilson, Pedro Igor
 Level: Beginner
 Technologies: jQuery Mobile, jQuery, JavaScript, HTML5, REST
-Summary: A picketlink secured example of CRUD operations in a mobile only website.
+Summary: A PicketLink secured example of CRUD operations in a mobile only website.
 Target Product: WFK
 Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, WFK 2.6
 Source: <https://github.com/jboss-developer/jboss-wfk-quickstarts>

 What is it?
 -----------

-This is your project!
-It's a deployable Maven 3 project to help you get your foot in the door developing HTML5 based mobile web applications with Java EE 6 on JBoss.
-This project is setup to allow you to create a picketlink secured Java EE 6 application using HTML5, jQuery Mobile, JAX-RS, CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
-It includes a persistence unit and some sample persistence and transaction code to help you get your feet wet with database access in enterprise Java.
+This quickstart demonstrates how to create a PicketLink secured Java EE 6 application using HTML5, jQuery Mobile, JAX-RS, CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0.

 This application is built using a HTML5 + REST approach.
 This uses a pure HTML client that interacts with with the application server via restful end-points (JAX-RS).
 This application also uses some of the latest HTML5 features and advanced JAX-RS.
 And since testing is just as important with client side as it is server side, this application uses QUnit to show you how to unit test your JavaScript.

-This application focuses on **CRUD** in a strictly mobile app using only **jQuery Mobile**(no other frameworks).
+This application focuses on **securing CRUD** in a strictly mobile application using only **jQuery Mobile**(no other frameworks).

+**Security** is an important part of an application, especially when working with HTML5 and mobile applications.
+Usually, those applications provide a number of RESTful endpoints or resources in order to send and retrieve data from the server.
+In most cases, you may want to authenticate your users before they can access those endpoints.
+And also perform authorization checks based on the access policies defined by the application.
+Considering that, PicketLink provides an easy and quick way to enable security to your application by providing authentication, authorization and identity management functionalities.
+In this application, PicketLink is being used to create users, roles and associate them in order to define RBAC (Role-based Access Control) policies.
+As well perform authentication and authorization based on that.

 The user will have the ability to:

+* **Login** as an existing user.

+* **Register a Login** to create a new one.

+* **Assign Roles** to different users.

+* **Define Access** based on Role to various feature.

 * **Create** a new contact.